-The latest version (21112) of the AERMOD model was used to estimate maximum ground-level concentrations in the air dispersion analysis.
-AERMOD is a refined, steady-state, multiple source, air dispersion model to be used for industrial sources.6 Following procedures outlined in the MassDEP's Modeling Guidelines, the AERMOD modeling was performed using regulatory default options.
+The latest version (21112) of the AERMOD model will be used to estimate maximum ground-level concentrations in the air dispersion analysis.
+AERMOD is a refined, steady-state, multiple source, air dispersion model to be used for industrial sources.6 Following procedures outlined in the MassDEP's Modeling Guidelines, the AERMOD modeling will be performed using regulatory default options.